 Reyes was sentenced to life with earliest possible parole in 33 and a third years on 7th November 1991, during his sentencing he stood up and mumbled “Fucking judge” in response to the sentence just passed by Judge Gilligan, then he punched his lawyer on the forehead before being led away.

 In When They See Us it shows the first meeting between Korey Wise and Matias Reyes where the two get into a fight over the volume of the TV, this did in fact happen, when the two were imprisoned on Rikers Island they encountered each other by chance and fought over the TV.
 Years later the two encountered each other again in the yard of Auburn prison in 2001 but had a much friendlier exchange where they made peace for the incident with the TV.

-Reyes felt guilty about the fact that Korey Wise was still serving time for a crime that he committed and decided to come forward and confess to the rape and attempted murder of Meili, he told investigators in 2002 “I know it’s hard for people to understand, after 12 years why a person would actually come forward to take responsibly or a crime, at first I was afraid, but at the end of the day I felt it was definitely the right thing to do”.
+Reyes claimed he felt guilty about the fact that Korey Wise was still serving time for a crime that he committed and decided to come forward and confess to the rape and attempted murder of Meili, he told investigators in 2002 “I know it’s hard for people to understand, after 12 years why a person would actually come forward to take responsibly or a crime, at first I was afraid, but at the end of the day I felt it was definitely the right thing to do”.

 The convictions of the Central Park Five were overturned leading to the exoneration of the five men on 19th December 2002, the five men had completed their sentences by the time they were exonerated so the order only had the effect of clearing their names.
 They sued New York City for malicious prosecution, racial discrimination and emotional distress.
 The case was settled for $41 million in 2014.